-Three Outfits You Should Wear This July 4th Weekend
+3 Ridiculously Cute Outfits You Should Wear For July 4th Weekend

-Searching for the perfect July 4th outfit?
-Look no further: We’ve put together three no-fuss looks that are not only stylish, but also affordable — every piece we picked is under $100.
-Scroll down to shop the pieces, or get inspired, just in time for the long weekend.
+Searching for a perfectly cute and affordable July 4th outfit?
+Look no further: We’ve put together three no-fuss looks that are not only stylish, but won’t break the bank — every piece we picked is under $100.
+Scroll down to shop the pieces, or get inspired, just in time for the long holiday weekend.

 If you’re going to a backyard barbecue

-A striped matching set is easy and breezy for relaxing at an Independence Day barbecue.
-Keep your look patriotic by adding a matte red lip, like this favorite from Charlotte Tilbury.
-For accessories, go for something fun like a pom pom crossbody bag and lace-up espadrilles, then complete your look with a pair of mirrored cat-eye sunglasses (one of this season’s biggest trends).
+A smocked midi dress is easy and breezy for relaxing at an Independence Day barbecue.
+Keep your look cool and trendy by adding a pair of marigold beaded statement earrings, like these favorites from Anthropologie’s amazing jewelry section.
+Then complete your look with a pair of retro-inspired cat-eye sunglasses, a round straw crossbody bag (one of this season’s biggest trends) and a chic pair of espadrille mules.

-Clockwise from top left: Buy It!
-Quay Lexi Sunglasses, $60; shopbop.com; OBEY Chambers Cami, $38 and OBEY Chambers Skirt, $55; revolve.com; Charlotte Tilbury Matte Revolution Luminous Modern-Matte Lipstick in Love Liberty, $34; nordstrom.com; Steve Madden Brayla Espadrille Flatform Sandals, $99.95; stevemadden.com; Skinnydip Pink Crossbody Bag with Pom Detail, $54; asos.com

 If you’re going to fireworks

-When it comes to watching fireworks, the key is comfort, so opt for a gingham print top and denim cut-offs.
-Pair this combo with some classic white sneakers, red statement earrings and a straw bag and you’ll be ready to sit back, relax and enjoy the show.
+When it comes to watching fireworks, the key is comfort, so opt for a cute graphic tee and a flowy midi skirt.
+Pair this combo with some comfy and totally trendy chunky sneakers, acrylic statement earrings and a hands-free belt bag and you’ll be ready to sit back, relax and enjoy the show.

 If you’re going to a pool party

-Look pretty and patriotic while lounging poolside in a trendy off-the-shoulder striped bikini.
-A white denim mini skirt is the perfect cover up and paired with chic slide sandals and a red striped straw bag, you’ll be ready for wherever the party takes you.
-Just don’t forget to protect yourself from the sun with some SPF and mirrored sunglasses.
+Look pretty and patriotic while lounging poolside in a trendy high waist polka dot bikini.
+A distressed denim mini skirt is the perfect cover up and paired with chic slide sandals, a red hair scarf and a vintage-style straw bag, you’ll be ready for wherever the party takes you.
+Just don’t forget to protect yourself from the sun with some SPF and cool cat-eye sunglasses.

 What July 4th outfits are you shopping?
 Comment below and let us know!